Natchez, Mississippi: History

-During the American Civil War Natchez was surrendered by Confederate forces without a fight in September 1862.
-Following the Union victory at the Battle of Vicksburg in July 1863, many refugees, including former slaves, freed by the Emancipation Proclamation, began moving into Natchez and the surrounding countryside.
+During the American Civil War, Natchez was surrendered by Confederate forces without a fight in September 1862.
+Following the Union victory at the Battle of Vicksburg in July 1863, many refugees, including formerly enslaved people, freed by the Emancipation Proclamation, began moving into Natchez and the surrounding countryside.
 The Union Army officers claimed to be short on resources and unable to provide for the refugees.
-The Army planned to address the situation with a mixture of paid labor for freed slaves on government leased plantations, the enlistment of able-bodied males who were willing to fight in the Union Army and the establishment of refugee camps where former slaves could be provided with education.
-However, as the war continued, the plan was never effectively implemented and the leased plantations were crowded, poorly managed and frequently raided by Confederate troops who controlled the surrounding territory.
-Hundreds of people living in Natchez, including many former slaves and refugees, died of hunger, disease, overwork or were killed in the fighting during this period.
-In order to manage the tens of thousands of freed Black slaves, the Union Army created a refugee camp in Natchez in a natural pit known as the Devil's Punchbowl, where thousands died of starvation, smallpox, and other diseases.
+The Army planned to address the situation with a mixture of paid labor for formerly enslaved people on government-leased plantations, the enlistment of non-disabled males who were willing to fight in the Union Army, and the establishment of refugee camps where formerly enslaved people could be provided with education.
+However, as the war continued, the plan was never effectively implemented, and the leased plantations were crowded, poorly managed, and frequently raided by Confederate troops who controlled the surrounding territory.
+Hundreds of people living in Natchez, including many formerly enslaved people and refugees, died of hunger, disease, overwork, or were killed in the fighting during this period.
+To attempt to manage the tens of thousands of formerly enslaved Black people, the Union Army created a refugee camp in Natchez in a natural pit known as the Devil's Punchbowl, where thousands died of starvation, smallpox, and other diseases.

-After the American Civil War, the city's economy rapidly revived, mostly due to Natchez having been spared the destruction visited upon many other parts of the South.
-From 1870 to 1871, Robert H. Wood served as Mayor of Natchez; he was the one of only five African Americans to serve as mayor during the Reconstruction-era, and he was one of the first black mayors in the entire country.
+After the American Civil War, the city's economy rapidly revived, largely because Natchez had been spared the destruction visited upon many other parts of the South.
+From 1870 to 1871, Robert H. Wood served as Mayor of Natchez; he was one of only five African Americans to serve as mayor during the Reconstruction era and one of the first black mayors in the country.
 Natchez was also home to politicians Hiram Rhodes Revels and John R. Lynch, both African Americans.

-The municipality regulated transportation and commerce with Vidalia, Louisiana by setting tariffs on goods and fares on the ferry even giving a monthly rate for school children.
+The municipality regulated transportation and commerce with Vidalia, Louisiana, by setting tariffs on goods and fares for the ferry, even providing a monthly rate for schoolchildren.

-The vitality of the city and region was captured most significantly in the 80 years or so following the war by the photographers Henry C. Norman and his son Earl.
-The output of the Norman Studio between roughly 1870 and 1950 documents this period in Natchez's development vividly; the photographs are now preserved as the Thomas and Joan Gandy Collection in special collections of the library of Louisiana State University in Baton Rouge.
+The vitality of the city and region was most vividly captured in the 80 years or so following the war by the photographers Henry C. Norman and his son, Earl.
+The output of the Norman Studio between roughly 1870 and 1950 vividly documents this period in Natchez's development; the photographs are now preserved as the Thomas and Joan Gandy Collection in the special collections of the Louisiana State University library in Baton Rouge.

 During the twentieth century, the city's economy experienced a downturn, first due to the replacement of steamboat traffic on the Mississippi River by railroads in the early 1900s, some of which bypassed the river cities and drew away their commerce.
 Later in the 20th century, many local industries closed in a restructuring that sharply reduced the number of jobs in the area.
-Despite its status as a popular destination for heritage tourism because of well-preserved antebellum architecture, Natchez has had a general decline in population since 1960.
+Despite its status as a popular destination for heritage tourism due to its well-preserved antebellum architecture, Natchez has experienced a general population decline since 1960.
 It remains the principal city of the Natchez micropolitan area.